ForMyFreedom/UEM-Danmaku/README.md

 ## Controls
 Just the Arrows to movement and the Z and X to use the two invocations of this alpha (You start with nothing, then, good lucky to dodge!)

+When you die during combat, you can press 'R' to restart.

+Evertime you ended a scene (Like winning/lose a combat or adquiring a new invocation), press 'Enter' to continue.

 ## To Play
 [See also my game on itch.io!](https://formyfreedom.itch.io/danmaku-uem)